 Clearly, AMD has done the same math for its future CPUs and GPUs, and a year later, we will see a hybrid node in the 1.5 exaflops “Frontier” system at Oak Ridge National Laboratory using a custom Epyc processor (a modified “Genoa” generation, we think) coupled to four custom Radeon Instinct GPU accelerators as the basic node in that machine.
 Let’s assume that the modified Genoa Epyc chip comes in at around 3.5 teraflops of its own FP64 peak performance.
 Then working backwards, we can pull out the aggregate FP64 compute across 200 Frontier cabinets, which works out to 90 petaflops across 25,600 of those Epyc chips and 1.41 exaflops across those 102,400 Radeon Instinct GPUs for 13.8 teraflops per GPU.
 The GPUs represent 94 percent of peak FP64 capacity.
 These numbers don’t violate our sensibilities.
 The AMD GPUs coming out a year later than Intel’s have 9.9 percent more FP64 oomph, and the AMD CPUs coming out a year later have 15 percent more.
 Nothing crazy.

-At 200 cabinets, with two of those 1×4 AMD nodes in each sled in the Shasta machine, this is admittedly a lot denser packing than what we are guessing for the A21 machine.
+At 200 cabinets, with two of those 1×4 AMD nodes in each sled in the Shasta machine, or at 100 cabinets with four of those 1×4 nodes, this is admittedly a lot denser packing than what we are guessing for the A21 machine.
 But these are our guesses — until we get new data that helps us refine them.
 Thanks for playing.

 One last thing: Assuming that we have the FP64 performance numbers more or less in the right ballpark for AMD, Intel, and Nvidia, what this tells you is that these deals are being won based on price, not on raw performance because we don’t think there will be huge performance gaps between AMD, Intel, and Nvidia on GPUs.
 Or between AMD and Intel CPUs when it comes to raw FP64 performance, either, even though there is now between the Cascade Lake Xeons and the Rome Epycs.
 It is all of the other features that wrap around FP64 and the software ecosystems that each vendor creates around their compute engines that is providing differentiation, but even that might be small if everyone has roughly the same type and mix of compute elements.
 Real competition always drives everyone to the same performance using the best technologies they can muster, and it always ends up in a price war.